Main Content Start

 Why Community College May Be A Better Alternative Than Gap Year During COVID-19

-COVID-19 has disrupted many of our lives, especially high school seniors who were excited to graduate and begin a new chapter at a university in the fall.
+COVID-19 has disrupted many of our lives, especially high school seniors who have plans to graduate and begin a new chapter at a university.
 Much of the four-year experience is about exploring an extensive campus, living in the dorms, attending large lectures, enjoying big events, and eating with hundreds of students in the cafeteria.
 But in the midst of a pandemic, this type of environment may cause more anxiety than excitement for incoming freshman.

 Surveys have shown that graduating high school seniors are considering a gap year - delaying their plans to attend a four-year university.
 But a gap year in 2020 looks much different than it has prior to COVID-19.
 A traditional gap year typically consists of domestic or world-wide travel and volunteering, gaining real-life experience with an internship or taking on a full-time job while living at home and saving money for college expenses.
 Due to the pandemic, travel has been restricted, human interaction limited and increased unemployment has caused economic vulnerability.

 But amidst times of uncertainty – whether it's high unemployment and financial instability or not knowing what field to consider for a career - community colleges have been the solution for many young adults.

 5 Reasons Why You Should Choose a Community College Rather Than a Gap Year:

 If you’re not comfortable heading straight into a university just yet and a gap year no longer seems promising, take the opportunity to check those required general education courses off your list at a community college this summer and fall.
 NWACC offers these as well as major-specific courses that can be transferred to numerous four-year institutions.
 And if you decide to only take a few courses over the summer, you’ll start your freshman year a few credits ahead, saving you time and money.